 BEHIND CLOSED DOORS REPORT

 In November 2019, Aurora Marketing partnered with QMCA to conduct a behind-the-scenes investigation of the tender evaluation process.
-This research enabled us to understand how the evaluation panel scores tenders, what they are really looking for, and what the common shortfalls are.
+This research enabled us to understand how the evaluation panel scores tenders, what they are really looking for, and common shortfalls.

 As a result, we created our Behind Closed Doors report.
 In the report, we share the candid feedback we’ve gathered through an extensive program of interviews and research with Commonwealth and State program and project directors, evaluators, procurement managers and supply chain managers across the infrastructure, transport and defence sectors.
 Find out what suppliers do well, where they let themselves down, what they need to do better and how they can improve their chances of success.